OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:54

-He has come to the aid of his servant Israel, remembering his mercy
+He has come to the aid of his servant Israel, and remembered his mercy

 ## Luke 1:55